ManiVaultStudio/HDF5Loader/README.md

 - TOMELoader

 ## HDF5 dependency
-By default, a pre-built HDF5 library will be downloaded from the lkeb artifactory during cmake's configuration step.
+By default, a pre-built HDF5 library will be downloaded from the LKEB artifactory during cmake's configuration step.

-You can also install HDF5 with [vcpkg](https://github.com/microsoft/vcpkg) and use `-DCMAKE_TOOLCHAIN_FILE="[YOURPATHTO]/vcpkg/scripts/buildsystems/vcpkg.cmake"` to point to your vcpkg installation:
+You can also install HDF5 with [vcpkg](https://github.com/microsoft/vcpkg) and use `-DCMAKE_TOOLCHAIN_FILE="[YOURPATHTO]/vcpkg/scripts/buildsystems/vcpkg.cmake" -DVCPKG_TARGET_TRIPLET=x64-windows-static-md` to point to your vcpkg installation:
 ```bash
 ./vcpkg install hdf5[cpp,zlib]:x64-windows-static-md
 ```
 Depending on your OS the `VCPKG_TARGET_TRIPLET` might vary, e.g. for linux you probably don't need to specify any since it automatically builds static libraries.

-If not providing a vcpkg toolchain file but setting `USE_HDF5_ARTIFACTORY_LIBS` to `OFF`, cmake will automatically download hdf5 [form it's github repo](https://github.com/HDFGroup/hdf5) and build it locally.
+If not providing a vcpkg toolchain file but setting `USE_HDF5_ARTIFACTORY_LIBS` to `OFF`, cmake will automatically download hdf5 [form it's GitHub repo](https://github.com/HDFGroup/hdf5) and build it locally.